ckan/ckanapi/README.md

 denied
 ```

-File uploads are supported by the call_action method:
+File uploads for CKAN 2.2+ are supported by the call_action method:

 ```python
 import ckanapi